pirate/wireguard-docs/README.md

 To run this full example, simply copy the `full wg0.conf config file for node` section from each node onto each server, enable IP forwarding on the public relay, and then start WireGuard on all the machines.

 For more detailed instructions, see the [Quickstart](#Quickstart) guide and API reference above.
-You can also download the complete example setup here: https://github.com/pirate/wireguard-example.
+You can also download the complete example setup here: https://github.com/pirate/wireguard-docs/tree/master/full-example (WARNING: do not use it on your devices without chaning the public/private keys!).

 # Further Reading